logic-switch/patterns/src/idioms/ffi/accepting-strings.md

 ## Advantages

-The example is is written to ensure that:
+The example is written to ensure that:

 1. The `unsafe` block is as small as possible.
 2. The pointer with an "untracked" lifetime becomes a "tracked" shared reference